-Assistant Professor of Sociology and Latina/Latino Studies
+Assistant Professor of Sociology and Latina/Latino Studies - On Leave Fall 2021

-Area(s) of Interest: Sociology of Race and Ethnicity; Sociology of Knowledge and Culture; Political Sociology; Science and Technology Studies; Social Theory; Ethnography and Qualitative Methodologies
+Sociology of Knowledge and Culture; Race, Ethnicity, and Panethnicity; Political Sociology; Science and Technology Studies; Qualitative and Ethnographic Methods

-He plans on teaching courses on qualitative/ethnographic methods, race and racial knowledge, and Latino identity and politics, among others.
+He teaches courses on race and racial knowledge, qualitative/ethnographic methods, and Latino identity and politics, among others.

 SOCIOL 329: Field Methods Syllabus